Amplo-AG/platform-docs-gitbook/Getting_Started/Setup.md

 #### Amazon Web Services S3
 **1. Authentication**
-First of all, you must have programmatic access enabled.
+First, you must have programmatic access enabled.
 Secondly, you need to create an Access Key.
 Paste the `Access Key ID`, `Secret Access Key` and `Session Token` into the appropriate fields in the setup screen.
-For more information, check the `Amazon Documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>`_.
+For more information, check the [Amazon Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 **2. Bucket Information**
 Additionally, you need to provide your `Bucket Name` and `Region Name`.